Travel Postcard: 48 hours in Austin, Texas

 7 p.m. - Enjoy dinner at Contigo, a restaurant inspired by a South Texas ranch.
 Sit at an outdoor picnic table under strings of lights and munch on crispy fried green beans and house-made sausages while sipping a beer or El Pepino (tequila, cucumber, mint, lime).

-9:30 p.m. - Head to the bars in the Rainey Street area, starting with Clive, a remodeled house with a cozy wooden interior and white leather chairs.
+9:30 p.m. - Head to the bars in the Rainey Street area, starting with Clive, a remodelled house with a cosy wooden interior and white leather chairs.

 SATURDAY